* Euro hits three-week high

 By Jemima Kelly

-Strategists said if it were not for dollar weakness the euro would be showing greater sensitivity to the political risks surrounding Sunday’s first-round election.
-But it was being held up by the pricing out of the bet that the U.S. Federal Reserve would raise interest rates three times this year.
+The main driver for that move, said strategists, was a weaker dollar and the pricing out of the bet that the U.S. Federal Reserve would raise interest rates three times this year.

-The U.S. rate repricing has come on the back of weaker-than-expected economic data and doubts that Trump will deliver on the tax cuts and relaxed regulation he promised, a package that traders had hoped would stimulate growth and inflation.
+That has come on the back of weaker-than-expected economic data and doubts that U.S. President Donald Trump would deliver on the tax cuts and relaxed regulation he had promised, a package that traders had hoped would stimulate growth and inflation.

 The dollar index, which measures the greenback against a basket of six other major currencies, hit a three-week low on Tuesday as 10-year Treasury yields fell below 2.2 percent to their weakest levels since the U.S. election results, and remained close to that level on Wednesday.

-U.S. Treasury Secretary Steven Mnuchin was quoted saying in the Financial Times that Trump is “absolutely not” trying to talk down the strength of the U.S. dollar, playing down remarks by Trump in an interview last week when he said the dollar was “getting too strong”.
+U.S. Treasury Secretary Steven Mnuchin was quoted saying Trump is “absolutely not” trying to talk down the strength of the U.S. dollar in Wednesday’s edition of the Financial Times, playing down remarks by Trump in an interview last week when he said the dollar was “getting too strong”.

 Sterling stayed less than a cent away from a peak of $1.2908 hit on Tuesday, the highest level since Oct.
 3, after British Prime Minister Theresa May called a snap election for June, saying it would strengthen Britain’s hand in negotiations with the EU.